 Driven by expectation.

-I could let the thoughts grow the weight lay heavy sitting in the driveway of my empty home,
+I could let the thoughts grow, the weight lay heavy sitting in the driveway of my empty home,

-Living in color and flesh and good fortune.
+In color and flesh and goodness.

 But in this intermitted period of waiting hanging